MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/ESRT-pct-machines-exceed-max-retry.md

 ## Description

-% of machines having successful installation that attempted to install a firmware and has exceeded the firmware max retry limit (defaults to 3)
+Percent of machines having successful installation that attempted to install a firmware and has exceeded the firmware max retry limit (defaults to 3)

+The measure aggregates telemetry from a 28-day sliding window into a ratio of machines that hit max retry over machines that had an install event

 ## Measure attributes